You are hereLiebherr Group: Products & Services for Other countries

 And there is another benefit.
 The greater space between axles 2 and 3 is used to store support timbers.
 This eliminates the need for a storage box at the rear of the vehicle.
 In addition, the new four-axle cranes have additional storage compartments for attachments and other equipment on the crane chassis.

 What is more, even if the spacing between the axles has been increased slightly, our designers have managed to retain the manoeuvrability of the new cranes at a high level.

 Finally, we have a little something for the connoisseurs among you – years ago we built a four-axle LTM crane on which the front outriggers were positioned between the first and second axle.
-If you know which crane model this was, write to us at .
-A draw will be made from the correct answers with prizes of three 1:50 scale models of the LTM 1090-4.2.
+You know, which crane model this was?
 Clue: It was only available in certain markets.

 We were delighted to receive so many answers from all over the world.
 And the vast majority of them were correct: Yes, it was the LTM 1080/1 L!